Studénka: Sights

 The Studénka Castle is formed by two Baroque buildings, known as Old Castle and New Castle.
 The Old Castle was built in 1705 and the New Castle in 1750.
-A tower was added in 1860–1863.
-Today the castle is used for cultural and commercial purposes and houses ceremonial hall, library, primary art school, and Railway Cars Museum.
+A tower was added to the Old Castle in 1860–1863.
+Today the castle complex is used for cultural and commercial purposes and houses a ceremonial hall, a library, a primary art school, and the Railway Cars Museum.

-The most valuable sacral building is the parish Church of Saint Bartholomew.
-It was built in neo-Gothic style in 1880 on the site of an older wooden church from the early 16th century.
+The most valuable sacral building is the Church of Saint Bartholomew.
+This parish church was built in neo-Gothic style in 1880 on the site of an old wooden church from the early 16th century.